hugopendlebury/gribtoarrow/README.md

 gribmessage (Class)
     This is an object which will be returned by each iteration of the iterator.
-    This exposes methods such as getData(), getDataWithStations() and many methods to get attribute values such as paramId, shortName etc..
+    This exposes methods such as getData(), getDataWithLocations() and many methods to get attribute values such as paramId, shortName etc..

 A sample usage of the Library in python is given below.
 In this code a config CSV is read with polars.